jarekratajski/dysfunctional_ddd/dys_ddd/ddd.md

-Cluster of objects (entities, value objects)
+Cluster of objects (entities, value objects, + )

-Transactions never cross aggregates

 Aggregate remains consistent

+Keeps invariants

+Transactions should not cross aggregates

 # Aggregate root

- - One root entity from Aggregate
+- Selected entity from Aggregate (root)
 - outside world communicates with it (sends commands)
- - outside world only keeps reference to this `object`
+- outside world only keeps reference to this `root object`
+- command handler
+- event handler